 How to build the signal

-Designing fully functional, lighted and realistic semaphore signals for the LEGO train system is a very challenging task.
+Designing fully functional, lighted and realistic semaphore signals for the LEGO train system is a challenging task.

 The signal requires the following parts:

 - A couple of standard LEGO bricks as described in the instructions

 - A few printed parts